HengyueZ/astrofix/README.md

 Please cite our original paper at [].

 ## Installation
+To install, git clone the repo by running `git clone https://github.com/HengyueZ/astrofix`.
+Then, run: `cd astrofix`.
+You will be under the root directory of this repo.
+Then, run: `pip install -e .` to finally install **astrofix**.
+If something goes wrong with the installation, please let us know by submitting an issue ticket!

 ## Usage
 A sample Jupiter notebook showing the basic usage of **astrofix** is attached.
 The image used in the example is available at []